stagerightlabs/daily-kaizen/entries/2020/april/2020_04_30_elixir_enum_fetch!.md

 iex> Enum.fetch(["a", "b", "c", "d"], 2)
 {:ok, "c"}
 ```

-There are two important things to take note of here.
-1) The index value is zero based, meaning that "a" is at index zero, "b" is at index 1 and so on.
+There are two important things to take note of here: 1) The index value is zero based, meaning that "a" is at index zero, "b" is at index 1 and so on.
 2) The return value is a tuple containing a status atom and the value itself.

 What would happen if we requested an index that does not exist?